philippkahr/docs-content/manage-data/ingest/transform-enrich.md

 :   If you're ingesting using {{agent}} with Elastic {{integrations}}, you can use the {{ls}} [`elastic_integration filter`](logstash://reference/index.md) and other [{{ls}} filters](logstash-docs-md://lsr/filter-plugins.md) to [extend Elastic integrations](logstash://reference/using-logstash-with-elastic-integrations.md) by transforming data before it goes to {{es}}.

+Ingest lag
+:   Calculate the time it takes for data to travel from its source to {{es}}.
+This is key for monitoring performance and finding bottlenecks in your data pipelines.
+Learn how in [Calculate ingest lag](transform-enrich/calculate-ingest-lag.md).

 Index mapping
 :   Index mapping lets you control the structure that incoming data has within an {{es}} index.
 You can define all of the fields that are included in the index and their respective data types.
 For example, you can set fields for dates, numbers, or geolocations, and define the fields to have specific formats.